ThomasMJosline/CTBhackthon/level1_design2/README.md

 ```
 assert dut.seq_seen.value == 1, "Test failed, because seq_seen output should be {B} but the output from DUT is {OUT} ".format(B=1, OUT=dut.seq_seen.value)
 ```
-When this test was done the bug got exopsed:
+When this test was done the bug got exopsed and the error message appeared:
 ```
+AssertionError: Test failed, because seq_seen output should be 1 but the output from DUT is 0
 ```

 #### Test 2 ####